jpillora/md-tmpl/README.md

 - Malicious tags.
 Commands are run by piping strings straight into `bash`.
 If you think someone has slipped a `rm -rf /` in one of your markdown files, you can view all nested commands with the `--preview, -p` option.
 - Currently it has only been tested on Markdown hosted on Github (GFM).
-- You cannot use `>` in your commands as it marks the end of the command by closing the tag, use `&gt;` instead.

 #### MIT License